abhivaikar/bookmarklets-for-testers/README.md

 [![adding-bookmarklet-chrome-browser-step3.png](https://s26.postimg.org/w3mpmku15/adding-bookmarklet-chrome-browser-step3.png)](https://postimg.org/image/q2p0pi7et/)

-## Do you use any bookmarklets to increase your work productivity?
+### Javascript in the bookmarklet runs in the context of the current tab open on your browser.
+So I am sure there are many other ways we can exploit the power of this small nifty feature of browsers.
+Do you use bookmarklets to increase your work productivity or make testing easier?
 Feel free to contribute here!